 It’s easy to apply for a scholarship – you simply tick the box on the application form.
 We work hard to make Bootcamp as accessible as possible to campaigners from all walks of life, and our scholarships aim to reflect the value we place on diversity.
 You’ll be considered for all the scholarships for which you are eligible.
-A list of the scholarships available can be found by scrolling down on this page.
+A list of the scholarships are here.

 People who work for NGOs pay for some or all of their place on Bootcamp – this is usually funded by the NGO they work for.
 The breakdown is:

 Annual budget of NGO – Cost of Bootcamp per person

 £200,000 – £600,000 £1,650

 I don't live in the UK, can I come on Bootcamp?

 For Bootcamp 18, we have scholarships for environmental campaigners based in Europe.
 All other scholarships are only available to UK-based campaigners.